JustJeo/Heart-Of-Blink-2.0/README.md

 This code shows the backend of the application, specifically the route that gets one game based on the index of the song the player has chosen.

 ![GetOneGame](public/images/GetOneGame.png)

-## Motivation
-For the final project of my bootcamp cohort, I knew I wanted to build a game.
-Though it wasn't my original plan, I knew that deep down, it was what I wanted to do.
-My love for k-pop was also a big factor in my decision making process.
-I have been a fan of Korean pop music (K-pop) for over 7 years now and with its publicity increasing in 2020, I found this as the perfect time to build a game that includes one of the biggest K-Pop groups known in America.
-Even though BLACKPINK is not my absolute favorite K-pop group, I knew that if I wanted to do a game about lyrics, it had to be a group that had many English lines in their songs.
-With 3/4 members of BLACKPINK fluent in English and have lived abroad before becoming musicians, they were a no brainer with which group to choose for this project.

 ## Personal Takeaways
 If this solo, final project has taught me anything, it's that learning both front-end and back-end is super important for a career in the tech industry.
 I, personally, identify as a front-end developer so when this project was announced as a full stack, solo project, I dreaded it.
 I knew that I wasn't confident at back-end work, but I knew I had to try.
 I knew that in the end of it all, after this cohort, and when the job search in the tech industry truly begins, being able to work with both front-end and back-end is like having a super power.
 I made sure to reach out to instructors and TA's for any help if I were absolutely stuck on a problem.
 I also asked my classmates to see if they could share any knowledge with me.
 Completing this project made me more confident with the back-end and connecting it forward to my specialty.